Global regularity for solutions of the three dimensional Navier-Stokes equation with almost two dimensional initial data: Relationship to previous results

-Furthermore, this is a re-scaling which allows us to to converge to an almost two dimensional initial data without any restrictions such as $v^0_3=0.$ Theorem \ref{2VortGlobalExistence}, is not strong enough to prove there is global regularity for sufficiently small $\epsilon$ with this re-scaling, because it is only a logarithmic correction.
-We will, however prove an analogous result that is slightly weaker in terms of scaling, because it grows more slowly in the critical norms as $\epsilon \to 0,$ but still becomes large in the critical space $L^\frac{3}{2}$; this result in Theorem \ref{VortRescalingIntro} in the introduction, which is restated here for the reader's convenience.
+In this sense, any initial data is well prepared for rescaling in the vorticity formulation.
+Theorem \ref{2VortGlobalExistence}, is not strong enough to prove there is global regularity for sufficiently small $\epsilon$ with this re-scaling, because it is only a logarithmic correction.
+We will, however prove an analogous result that is slightly weaker in terms of scaling, because it grows more slowly in the critical space $L^\frac{3}{2}$ as $\epsilon \to 0,$ but still becomes large in $L^\frac{3}{2}$ as $\epsilon \to 0.$ This result is Theorem \ref{VortRescalingIntro} in the introduction, which is restated here for the reader's convenience.

 \begin{theorem} Fix $a>0.$ For all $u^0\in H^1_{df}, 0<\epsilon<1$ let

 and define $u^{0,\epsilon}$ using the Biot-Savart law by